 Placental Stem Cell Injections

-Perinatal is a term that defines the short period right before to right after birth.
 There are a variety of perinatal stem cell types that are used within stem cell injections and treatments.
-For example, umbilical cord blood stem cells are used for hematopoietic stem cell cell transplantion (HSCT).
-Mesenchymal stem cells from umbilical cord tissue are also being explored in clinical trials worldwide.
+For example, umbilical cord blood stem cells are used within hematopoietic stem cell cell transplantation (HSCT) and mesenchymal stem cells present in umbilical cord tissue are being explored in clinical trials worldwide.

 However, placental stem cell injections are uncommon.
-This is because most placental stem cell therapies require formal clinical trials under the oversight of national regulatory bodies.
+This is because placental stem cell therapies require formal clinical trials under the oversight of national regulatory bodies.
 This is why Pluristem Therapeutics has multiple clinical trials underway to explore the therapeutic potential of its placental-derived PLX cells.

-Whether or not a stem cell requires a clinical trial to be utilized by medical professionals depends on many factors.
+Whether or not a stem cell requires a clinical trial to be utilized by medical professionals depends on severaal factors.
 These factors are described within specific sections of the FDA code.
 In the U.S., cellular therapies are regulated by the FDA’s Office of Cellular, Tissue, and Gene Therapies (OCTGT) within the FDA Center for Biologics Evaluation and Research (CBER).

 Placental stem cells are cells sourced from the placenta, which is collected after delivery of full-term healthy babies.
 The cells are completely non-controversial.
 If a family does not elect to store its placenta, then it gets discarded as medical waste.
 With approximately 4 million births per year in the U.S., only a small fraction of placental blood and tissue is preserved (a fraction of 1%).

 In contrast, embryonic stem cells (ESC) are cells derived from embryos at in vitro at fertility clinics with informed donor consent.
 They are harvested shortly after fertilization, within 4-5 days.
 Embryonic stem cells are the only controversial stem cell type.
 They are derived from blastocysts, a stage in the developing embryo.
 They can become any cell type within the human body.

 Are Placental Stem Cells Pluripotent?